 Dan Cong Da Wu Ye (单枞大乌叶) is a complex Phoenix Oolong that is known as ‘Big Black Leaf’.
 This particular Dan Cong type is well-known for a highly aromatic, floral and sweet profile.
-Grown in Chaozhou, Guangdong Province, it is harvested in early April.
-This particular batch is from the 2018 harvest.
+Grown in Chaozhou, Guangdong Province, it was harvested 30 March 2022.

 The Da Wu Ye translates as ‘Big’, or ‘Large’, ‘Black Leaf’ and refers to the appearance of the leaves of this particular cultivar.
 As with many Dan Cong oolong teas, the cultivar plays a crucial role in the flavour profile of each particular tea.
 Oolong tea made from the Da Wu Ye cultivar is known for a particularly aromatic floral profile as well as quite a sweet and thick character of the liquor.